Best New England Antique Stores and Vintage Markets: A Local’s Guide from Vermont to Maine

 Feel free to zoom in and click around to plan your own antiquing road trip.

-If you’re planning a day (or weekend!) of vintage and thrift shopping in Maine, this curated route includes my absolute favorite stops—antique stores, barn sales, flea markets, and hidden secondhand gems.
-I’ve mapped it out just the way I love to shop, starting in Kittery, Maine, and heading north along the scenic Southern Maine coast.
+If you’re planning a day (or weekend!) of antiquing and thrifting in Maine, this curated route features my absolute favorite stops, charming antique stores, seasonal barn sales, coastal flea markets, and tucked-away secondhand gems.
+I’ve mapped it out just the way I love to shop, starting in Kittery, Maine, and winding north along the scenic Southern Maine coast for a perfect vintage treasure hunt.

 Ann Jean Jacket Mountains